COVID-19 Vaccine Information

 - Individuals who received their first dose of the Moderna vaccine at DOH-Monroe will get a call confirming their second dose appointment time and place.

 - DOH-Monroe only carries the Moderna vaccine, not the Pfizer vaccine.
-Those who are seeking Pfizer must contact a provider on the mainland.

 For your safety, the safety of our staff, and clients, please do not come to any of the health department locations without an appointment for services, including COVID-19 vaccines.
 The vaccine will not be provided to anyone without an appointment.
 Personal contact information will not be collected on sight, by email, or by phone to be added to any lists.